 The plot is simple enough not to get in the way of the action, but still complex enough to throw a few twists at the audience.
 The details are familiar enough, the sinister doctor, the mysterious clinic with brutal “orderlies” and the heroic couple.
 It’s vintage horror updated with modern, (but still practical), effects and ideas.
 The effects do shine and not just the deaths.
 Check out Slovak’s increasingly distorted and mutated appearance as the film goes on.
 By the final confrontation, his face looks barely human, twisted and distorted by his experiments.
 It’s a wonderfully creepy and disgusting sight.

 The acting is solid, even if there’s usually little to do beyond acting scared or angry.
 Fessenden shines in his brief appearance, and that father and son sequence gives the film most of its emotional core. there’s also some romantic scenes between Zach and Rachel but that’s almost to be expected.
-And if the supporting cast looks familiar, it should, with familiar genre faces including Jeremy Gardner (THE BATTERY), Noah Segan (DEADGIRL, SCARE PACKAGE), Michael A. LoCicero (EREBUS).
+And if the supporting cast looks familiar, it should, with familiar genre faces including Jeremy Gardner (THE BATTERY, AFTER MIDNIGHT), Noah Segan (DEADGIRL, SCARE PACKAGE), Michael A. LoCicero (EREBUS).

 THE MIND’S EYE is a fun, violent and splattery film.
 It’ll have you digging through your collection for some vintage Cronenberg or DePalma to follow it with.